 - 1.0 In order to register for course work, all new students must have satisfied all pre-program requirements and submitted a deposit and confirmation form to reserve their seat in the matriculating cohort class.
 All continuing students must have fulfilled all financial obligations to the university for the previous semester and must be academically eligible for progression to the next semester. - 2.0 Students must sign the Online Financial Agreement prior to being registered for each semester.
 Students can sign the forms for multiple semesters at one time by changing the date/time period.
-Failure to do this in a timely fashion will result in a delay in the student being registered which may affect the timely delivery of financial aid.
-Go to the UF website (www.findlay.edu), click on MyFindlay, login to your UFNet account, click on the link that appears on the left side of the screen ("Online Payment Agreement") and complete the form. - 3.0 The Academic Coordinator and Clinical Coordinator register all students for all courses.
-The program will be moving towards each student registering themselves for their own courses.
-Students will be notified in writing with instructions regarding how to complete this process. - 4.0 Note that the PA Program will not always be on the same schedule as the UF calendar, especially during the clinical year.
+Failure to do this in a timely fashion will result in a delay in the student being registered which may affect the timely delivery of financial aid. - 3.0 The Academic Coordinator and Clinical Coordinator will oversee the registration process (serve as academic advisor) for all students for all courses.
+Students must self-select courses in WorkDay to register themselves with a final approval from the Academic Coordinator.
+A delay in a student self-registering for classes can significantly impact the availability of financial aid and students will not be permitted to progress into the next semester if they are not registered. - 4.0 Note that the PA Program will not always be on the same schedule as the UF calendar, especially during the clinical year.
 There may be times/days when the general University is closed/classes are not in session, but the PA Program will have events and/or classes in session.
 Students are still expected to be present at SCPEs even when the University is closed/not in session unless due to weather/excused absence.